A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 You have 60 days from the end of the second fiscal quarter to file an NSAR-A or 60 days from the end of the fiscal year to file an NSAR-B.

-Can you provide XBRL filing services?
+What is XBRL?
+Can you provide XBRL filing/tagging/mapping services?

 When do I need to file a Schedule 13G?